Sutta Nipata: Context

-Many of the Buddhist legends originate in the Sutta Nipata such as prediction by Asita on the birth of Siddhartha Gautama in the Nalaka sutta or the legendar meeting of King Bimbisara with the Buddha.
+Many of the Buddhist legends originate in the Sutta Nipāta such as prediction by Asita on the birth of Siddhartha Gautama in the Nalaka sutta or the legendary meeting of King Bimbisāra with the Buddha.

-Like the authors just mentioned, Hajime Nakamura also considers that the Sutta Nipata is a very ancient collection.
-According to him, the last two parts, entitled Atthaka vagga (Sn.
-IV) and Parayana vagga (Sn.
-V), already existed during the lifetime of Gotama Buddha,.
+Like the authors just mentioned, Hajime Nakamura also considers that the Sutta Nipāta is a very ancient collection.
+According to him, the last two parts, the Aṭṭhaka vagga (Sn.
+IV) and Pārāyana vagga (Sn.
+V), already existed during the lifetime of Gotama Buddha.

 However, the American Theravāda monk Ṭhānissaro Bhikkhu takes a more nuanced view.
 He considers that nothing known to date allows us to conclude with certainty that these are texts of primitive Buddhism (without, however, ruling out the possibility).